-When you're selling with a negotiable price, you may get a variety of offers.
-Here's a few tips for dealing with them:
+When you're selling at a negotiable price, you may get a variety of offers.
+Here are a few tips for dealing with them:

 - If you get an offer below your acceptable limit, respond politely and share your preferred price or give a counteroffer.

 - Keep an open mind, especially if you aren't sure of an item's value.